RandallZPorter/powershell-forms-workshop/README.md

 ```

 ### Linking Buttons and Text Fields
 Let's do something useful with the objects on our screen.
-I'm going to turn mine into a base converter.
+I'm going to turn mine into an encoder.
 First let's relocate and rename our objects, and add another button.
 The code for my buttons and text box is now this:
 ```powershell
 $button1 = newButton 265 100 90 40 'To ASCII' {
 } ; $form.Controls.Add($button1)